Yehoodi/yehoodi3/README.md

 > vagrant ssh
 ```
 ## One-time set-up script
-We need to run a shell script to copy ofer important files.
-This only needs to be don once after you
+We need to run a shell script to copy over important files.
+This only needs to be done once after you
 first create your vm.
 ```
-> /var/www/required/required.sh
+$ /var/www/required/required.sh
 ```

 # Setting up MySQL (In the vagrant box):